Part of the Security audit

 The bottom line

 HSTS is a single response header that closes the gap between HTTP and HTTPS.
-It prevents SSL stripping attacks and makes sure every visit to your site uses a secure connection.
+It prevents SSL stripping attacks and makes sure each visit to your site uses a secure connection.
 Add the header, set max-age to one year, and include subdomains.
-It takes five minutes and protects every visitor from that point forward.
+It takes five minutes and protects each user from that point forward.

 Example findings from a scan